aws-samples/orgs-prescriptive-guidance/README.md

 ## Clean up

-Deleting the CloudFormation Stack will remove the CloudFormation StackSets and IAM Identity Center Permission Sets, but it will retain the AWS Organizations.
+Deleting the CloudFormation Stack will remove the CloudFormation StackSets, IAM Identity Center Permission Sets, and the AWS Organization.

 ```
 sam delete